 Aldol condensation is carried out between two different aldehydes and ketones.
-It gives a mixture of four products if both of them includes α-hydrogen atoms.
+It gives a mixture of four products if both of them include α-hydrogen atoms.

-Aldehydes without α-hydrogen atom undergo self-oxidation and reduction reaction when prepared with concentrated alkali.
+Aldehydes without α-hydrogen atom undergo self-oxidation and reduction reaction when treated with concentrated alkali.

 Hell-Volhard-Zelinsky (HVZ )reaction:

-Carboxylic acids having a α-hydrogen are halogenated at the α-position give α-halo carboxylic acids on treatment with chlorine or bromine in the presence of small amount of red phosphorus.
+Carboxylic acids having a α-hydrogen are halogenated at the α-position giving α-halo carboxylic acids on treatment with chlorine or bromine in the presence of small amount of red phosphorus.